suchipi/Comfy-Creator/README.md

 - If you put a Portality portal in a chunk loaded by a chunk loader, undesirable and potentially server-crashing behavior can occur.
 To avoid this, never use Portality portals in chunk-loaded chunks.
   - Specifically: When you dial another portal, Portality forceloads the chunk where the other portal is.
 When the connection is closed, both ends get un-forceloaded.
 This can be bad if there is a chunk loader in the same chunk as one of the portals, because the chunkloader forceloads it, and the portal un-forceloads it, so it ends up not forceloaded even though there's a chunk loader in the chunk.
   - Additionally, if there's an item-creating farm in the chunk, and the portal disables its forceloading, and a chunk *adjacent* to the now-un-forceloaded chunk is forceloaded, then the chunk with the item farm will now [be "Ticking" but not "Entity Ticking"](https://minecraft.fandom.com/wiki/Chunk#Tickets), which means the item entities that are being created by the farm will never fall onto the appropriate hopper/lava/etc. This can end up crashing the server, because there's so many item entities in that chunk.
+- If you use the switch probe (from Secret Rooms) to assign unusual blocks to a Secret Door, colliding with it may crash your client.

 ## Mod List